Conditions

 Risk Factors

-Specific triggers may bring on symptoms of bipolar disorder, such as “life-changing events, bullying, and even changes in the weather,” says Grow Therapy’s JohnNeiska Williams, a Licensed Professional Counselor (LPC) specializing in treating bipolar disorder.
+Specific factors may trigger symptoms of bipolar disorder, such as “life-changing events, bullying, and even changes in the weather,” says Grow Therapy’s JohnNeiska Williams, a Licensed Professional Counselor (LPC) specializing in treating bipolar disorder.
 Here are some other risk factors that might trigger BD symptoms.

-According to Williams, if the symptoms triggered by any of these risk factors last longer than 24 months, or if periods of depressive symptoms or mania become more frequent and intense, it should be taken seriously, and a mental health provider might need to be considered.
+According to Williams, if the symptoms triggered by any of these risk factors last longer than 24 months, or if periods of depressive symptoms or mania become more frequent and intense, reaching out to mental health providers for help may be necessary.

 Signs and Symptoms